seldonian-framework/Tutorials/examples/facial_recognition.md

     <h3 id="intro">Introduction</h3>
     <p>
     	In the last decade, the use of facial recognition technology (FRT) has become widespread in society.
 This is largely due to companies and governments leveraging the significant improvements in accuracy that deep learning models have been able to achieve compared to previous methods.
 Under certain controlled conditions, for example matching a well-lit and well-aligned picture of a face to a database of passport photos, accuracy of state-of-the-art models can reach human levels.<sup><a href="#fn1" id="ref1">1</a></sup> Of the many applications of FRTs, some include helping to find missing people,<sup><a href="#fn2" id="ref2">2</a></sup><sup><a href="#fn3" id="ref3">,3</a></sup> performing identity checks on people passing through international borders
-        ,<sup><a href="#fn4" id="ref4">4</a></sup> matching images of alleged criminals to databases of known offenders,<sup><a href="#fn5" id="ref5">5</a></sup><sup><a href="#fn6" id="ref6">,6</a></sup> "tagging" faces in social media applications, and unlocking personal smartphones and other devices.
+        ,<sup><a href="#fn4" id="ref4">4</a></sup> matching images of alleged criminals to databases of known offenders,<sup><a href="#fn5" id="ref5">5</a></sup><sup><a href="#fn6" id="ref6">,6</a></sup> "tagging" faces in social media applications, and unlocking smartphones and other personal devices.
     </p>
     <p>
-         While many of the applications of FRT appear to have positive or possibly neutral societal outcomes, like other machine learning technologies, FRTs have the potential to exhibit and even amplify inequalities that already exist in the world.<sup><a href="#fn7" id="ref7">7</a></sup> For example, Buolamwini & Gebru (2018) analyzed three commercial gender classification FRT systems, finding that females, in particular dark-skinned females, were misclassified more than their male counterparts.<sup><a href="#fn8" id="ref8">8</a></sup> In the worst case, the error rate for dark-skinned females was more than $34\%$ worse than that for light-skinned males.
+         While many of the applications of FRT appear to have positive or possibly neutral societal outcomes, like other machine learning (ML) technologies, FRTs have the potential to exhibit and even amplify inequalities that already exist in the world.<sup><a href="#fn7" id="ref7">7</a></sup> For example, Buolamwini & Gebru (2018) analyzed three commercial gender classification FRT systems, finding that females, in particular dark-skinned females, were misclassified more than their male counterparts.<sup><a href="#fn8" id="ref8">8</a></sup> In the worst case, the error rate for dark-skinned females was more than $34\%$ worse than that for light-skinned males.
 It is easy to imagine how this disparity could result in discrimination against sensitive groups through the applications of FRT.
     </p>
     <p>
         In response to the findings like those of Buolamwini & Gebru (2018), as well as mounting pressure from the American Civil Liberties Union and other civil rights organizations, several large technology companies including Amazon, IBM,  Microsoft, and Facebook have since announced that they will either temporarily cease or altogether discontinue developing and/or selling their FRTs to law enforcement departments.<sup><a href="#fn9" id="ref9">9</a></sup><sup><a href="#fn10" id="ref10">,10</a></sup><sup><a href="#fn11" id="ref11">,11</a></sup> Despite these concessions, FRTs are still widely used, with little to no federal regulation governing how they can be applied in the United States.
 Barring extreme federal regulation, FRTs are unlikely to disappear from society in the near future.
     </p>

     <p>
         In the absence of federal regulation in the United States, some states and municipalities have already begun to adopt their own laws and restrictions.<sup><a href="#fn12" id="ref12">12</a></sup> Rather than abandon the technology altogether, some companies have invested resources towards understanding and attempting to mitigate biases present in FRT systems.<sup><a href="#fn13" id="ref13">13</a></sup><sup><a href="#fn14" id="ref14">,14</a></sup> These companies are best poised to adapt their FRTs as regulations arise.
 Many of the mitigation methods rely on having a "balanced" dataset, i.e., one where the relative proportions of sensitive attributes in the dataset (e.g., race, gender) are similar.
 Most of the original benchmark facial recognition datasets were not balanced, so it is reasonable to rectify that imbalance.
 However, fixing the imbalance alone will not always sufficiently reduce bias.<sup><a href="#fn15" id="ref15">15</a></sup> It is also not always practical to have a fully balanced dataset in terms of all attributes.
     </p>
     <p>
-        The Seldonian Toolkit is uniquely poised to mitigate biases in FRTs for three reasons:
+        The Seldonian Toolkit is uniquely poised to mitigate certain types of biases in FRTs for three reasons:
         <ol>
             <li>The toolkit does not require the dataset to be balanced, although in some cases it may be more data-efficient when the dataset is balanced.</li>
             <li>It provides high-confidence guarantees that the fairness constraints will hold on unseen data, as long as the new data comes from the same distribution as the training data.
 As far as we are aware, no other methods provide such a guarantee. </li>
             <li>Because fairness-aware facial recognition research is still in its infancy, it is not yet clear what the best fairness metrics are.
 The toolkit allows one to define custom fairness constraints, making it easy to adapt to new definitions, such as ones that might be required by new regulations.
 This flexibility also makes it a good tool for exploring different fairness definitions.  </li>
         </ol>

-        In this example, we show how to impose fairness constraints on a gender classifier using the Seldonian Toolkit.
-We stress that the fairness constraints we choose are not intended to be correct or used in the real world.
-Instead, this example demonstrates how one could use the toolkit to apply <i>any</i> fairness constraint to <i>any</i> deep learning model used for facial recognition.
+        In this example, we show how to enforcing statistical fairness guarantees on an example FRT in the form of a gender classification system using the Seldonian Toolkit.
+First, we want to stress that there are, in addition to enforcing statistical fairness guarantees, likely other challenges to overcome to make sure that FRTs are fair.
+In any attempt to make FRT fair, it seems likely that there will be a need for one component to ensure that trained ML models do not provide these types of bias.
+The toolkit is one possible example of that component.
+We also want to stress that the fairness constraints we choose in this example are not intended to be correct or used in the real world.
+Instead, this example demonstrates how one could use the toolkit to apply a wide range of statistical fairness constraints to <i>any</i> deep learning model used for facial recognition.
+The proper fairness definitions for FRTs should likely be determined by a team of social scientists, legislators, and members of the community.
     </p>
 	</div>